 By now, I think most winery managers and owners would agree that social media is an important tool for their businesses.
-(Especially during this pandemic, while we’re all closed and can’t sell wine in person).
+(Especially in the COVID era).

 But now that your winery’s social media presence is up and running, are you actively tracking the results of your efforts?
 How do you know which metrics to track?
 Does follower count actually matter?